c-haisten/iac_appsec_guides/IaC-Security-Lab-Guide.md

 ### Exercise

-Let's begin by exploring the power of shifting security left with Infrastructure as code scanning.
+Let's begin by exploring the power of shifting security left with Infrastructure as Code scanning.
 As infrastructure is being defined as code, security must be integrated with the tools developers use.